Replacing the Rear Brakes on a 1989 Chevy Dually

 The Wheel Cylinder

 The wheel cylinder was leaking on this truck.
-I replaced it and wrote another article about the replacement.
+I replaced it.
+Here is an article I wrote about wheel cylinder replacement.

 6. Rebuild the Brakes